zoltanszekely21/drone-target-detection/README.md

-# drone-target-detection
+# Drone target detection
-OpenCV project which finds targets from video feed.
+OpenCV project which finds targets from video streams.
+Possible to be implemented with a live drone video feed.

 ## Getting Started